 Are there any changes made to the curriculum map for this academic year?
 If so, please describe the program changes made along with the rationale for why and the impact the change should have on student learning?

-No curriculum changes were made this year.
+No changes to the curriculum map for this academic year.

 Assessment Findings